Dairy and egg free donuts your kids will love!

 Add in 2 Tbs. solid coconut oil or dairy-free butter until the flour becomes coarse crumbs.
 The Kitchen Aid Mixer (affiliate) is great for this.

-In a separate bowl mix together 1/4 c. buttermilk, 1/4 c. canned pumpkin, 1 tsp. vanilla, and egg or 1 flax egg, or 3 Tbs. applesauce.
+In a separate bowl mix together 1/4 c. dairy-free buttermilk (see above), 1/4 c. canned pumpkin, 1 tsp. vanilla, and egg or 1 flax egg, or 3 Tbs. applesauce.

 Pour the wet ingredients into the flour mixture and mix until just combined.
 Don’t over mix.